swt30/waterworlds-paper/waterworlds.md

 It discusses our approach to including temperature structure: we treated the temperature gradient as adiabatic, self-consistently calculating it from the equation of state, and this naturally handles phase boundaries within the water layer.
 It explains how we used these models to construct temperature-dependent mass-radius relations for both homogeneous and layered planets.
 Then it presents the equation of state for water that we used, which is comprehensive over the pressure and temperature range relevant to super-Earth interiors.
-It highlights the difficulty of dealing with disparate sources of experimental and theoretical data in different phases, and explains how we resolved this.
+It highlights the difficulty of dealing with disparate sources of experimental and theoretical data in different phases, as well as sources of uncertainty within the equation of state.
 Finally, it presents comparisons to previous works to verify that our structural modelling code works appropriately.